lev2pr0/mailboxforwardreport/README.md

 ```powershell
 -Domains
 ```
 Specifies the email domains to be used for filtering external members.
 This parameter accepts a comma-separated list of domains.
-If not provided, the script will prompt for input.
+If not provided, the script will end.

 ---